 When someone leaves a comment on this blog, I have software that permits me to track the internet provider (IP) address.
 I can’t see who reads the blog, but I can find out information if someone leaves a comment because the comment section tracks the IP addresses of those people who leave comments.

 So I tracked the IP address.
 It tracked directly to Holland America Line (HAL) in Seattle Washington.
 I emailed the person back and said thanks.
-I would post an article that the hate mail was the best I had seen.
+I would post an article that the hate mail which he or she was the best I had seen.
 The next email I sent resulted in a response coming back that there was no such email.
 Looks like the HAL cruise coward de-activated the email address and is probably hiding under a desk at HAL’s headquarters in Seattle.

 This is how the cruise lines work.
 HAL is not the only cruise line to send anonymous hate mail, unknowingly leave a IP address in the process, and then scamper down a hole when confronted.
 I have caught Carnival and Royal Caribbean doing it as well.